Skip to content

 Charging by weight could be a more clear-cut approach to pricing junk removal jobs because the weight of the junk you’re hauling is fixed.

-You can charge per pound of junk, giving your customers a total cost in their invoice at the end of the job.
+You can charge a junk removal rate per pound, giving your customers a total cost on their invoice at the end of the job.

 Again, this method doesn’t give your customers an upfront cost, but you can create a pricing chart which roughly shows how much a customer may pay for weight ranges.